Identity Governance Blog

 What is Role-Based Access Control (RBAC)?

 Managing access rights based on roles makes it clear and straightforward to control access rights for users across large, complex, and distributed IT environments.
-As many members of the workforce, whether employees or third-party contractors require the same or similar access rights to perform their day-to-day work, granting access can be significantly simplified by role-based access control, meaning grouping people based on their organizational roles.
+Many members of the workforce, whether employees or third-party contractors require the same or similar access rights to perform their day-to-day work.
+Granting access can be significantly simplified by grouping people based on their organizational roles, a model known as role-based access control.

 What is RBAC?